millesinghe/Seisma/README.md

 - Topc description rules are only with the length of the description.
 -
 ### Configurations
+- resources/topic.json - *file user can use to validate the topics*
+- resources/topicrules.json - *File which pre definde rule set of the topics*
 ### Third-party Libraries
 - jackson-databind
 - Log4j